aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_04_Diffusion_Implicit.md

 print(f'Time integration required {nt} steps')
 ```

-Using the backward Euler method, the number of time steps has been reduced by a factor of 20 and the execution time by a factor 10 compared to the forward Euler method in vector form!
+Using the backward Euler method, the number of time steps has been reduced by a factor of 20 and the execution time by a factor 10 compared to the forward Euler method in component form!

 +++